Not just a number, but a life that needs protecting.

 Not just an anxious public, but people who must know they have a part to play in shaping the future.

 In 2020 we undertook a series of emergency response approaches to COVID-19.
-Specifically, we aim to provide support to those who are excluded from mainstream efforts to protect against the spread of COVID-19 and to mitigate its impacts.
-Below our most pertinent response work is summarised.
+Specifically, we aimed to provide support to those who are excluded from mainstream efforts to protect against the spread of COVID-19 and to mitigate its impacts.

 As the number of new COVID infections start to decline, it is tempting to believe that everything can simply return to normal, but much have changed because of the pandemic and associated lockdowns.
 Most significantly, we know that already fragile communities are now even more vulnerable than they were before.